Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 4.9.4 If the University intends to invite a witness to speak, the student should be informed at least five (5) business days prior to the commencement of the interview or hearing.
 All steps will be taken to minimise the number of times a witness or reporting student needs to recount a traumatic experience; submitting the witness or student’s report in the relevant materials rather than them appearing at the interview or hearing.

-4.9.5 The student may invite witnesses to speak, at the discretion of the Pro Vice-Chancellor (Students), or delegate (for Category 1 matters), or the Committee Chairperson (for Category 2 matters).
+4.9.5 The student may invite witnesses to speak, at the discretion of the Academic Registrar and Director, Student Services, or delegate (for Category 1 matters), or the Committee Chairperson (for Category 2 matters).
 The student must provide the names and mailing addresses of any invited witnesses in their request.
 The request must be received at least five (5) business days prior to the date of the interview or hearing.

-4.9.6 The Pro Vice-Chancellor (Students), or delegate (for Category 1 matters), or Committee Chairperson (for Category 2 matters) may question the student and invite them to make oral presentations at the interview or hearing.
-The student may also ask questions through the Pro Vice-Chancellor (Students), or delegate (for Category 1 matters), or the Committee Chairperson (for Category 2 matters) of any witness who is present at the interview or hearing.
+4.9.6 The Academic Registrar and Director, Student Services, or delegate (for Category 1 matters), or Committee Chairperson (for Category 2 matters) may question the student and invite them to make oral presentations at the interview or hearing.
+The student may also ask questions through the Academic Registrar and Director, Student Services, or delegate (for Category 1 matters), or the Committee Chairperson (for Category 2 matters) of any witness who is present at the interview or hearing.

-4.9.7 The Pro Vice-Chancellor (Students), or delegate (for Category 1 matters), or the Committee Chairperson (for Category 2 matters) can decide to impose any one or more of the following conditions if the matter involves allegations of sexual harassment, sexual assault, assault, harassment, bullying or discrimination:
+4.9.7 The Academic Registrar and Director, Student Services, or delegate (for Category 1 matters), or the Committee Chairperson (for Category 2 matters) can decide to impose any one or more of the following conditions if the matter involves allegations of sexual harassment, sexual assault, assault, harassment, bullying or discrimination:

-(a) permitting a witness who is the reporting student and who is present at the interview or hearing to respond to questions from the Pro Vice-Chancellor (Students), or delegate (for Category 1 matters), or the Committee Chairperson (for Category 2 matters) from another location, via videoconference or by other means, in order to minimise interaction between the reporting student and the student;
+(a) permitting a witness who is the reporting student and who is present at the interview or hearing to respond to questions from the Academic Registrar and Director, Student Services, or delegate (for Category 1 matters), or the Committee Chairperson (for Category 2 matters) from another location, via videoconference or by other means, in order to minimise interaction between the reporting student and the student;

 (b) offering the reporting student the opportunity to be accompanied by a support person, providing the person is not legally trained and acts on the same conditions as outlined in Section 4.9.9; and